Jonandereg/acai-challenge-jonander/README.md

+📌 **Note for reviewers:**
+I added a [Design Decisions](#design-decisions) section at the end of this README.
+It explains the trade-offs I considered and why I chose the approaches I did for each task (and bonus).

 # Acai Technical Challenge

 This technical challenge is part of the interview process for a Software Engineer position at [Acai Travel](https://acaitravel.com).